SammieLJ/JokeBuilderAPIClient/README.md

 More info about package: https://www.nuget.org/packages/newtonsoft.json/

 Did it, as dailly practice to keep with programming skills, minimum usage of GitHub CoPilot in VS Code

+Update:
+Made more compelx with test cases.
+Cleaned some bits, static helper methods are now type Task for more thread safety.
+Didn't add libraries, cached objects and exe files, because you can build it locally, no need to spam github.
+Instructions are bellow, how to run.

+After cloning repository, you should be in command prompt or teminal, set to "JokeBuilderAPIClient" folder, that would be working root folder.
+You should have .Net 8 installed (check with cmd dotnet --version) and dotnet command should work.

+Add these NuGet packages (as cmd commands):
+* dotnet add package xunit
+* dotnet add package Newtonsoft.Json
+* dotnet add package Microsoft.NET.Test.Sdk
+* dotnet add package xunit.runner.visualstudio

+To try out:
+dotnet clean
+dotnet build
+dotnet run --project JokeProcessing dotnet test

+To Run Tests Efficiently:
+dotnet test --filter "FullyQualifiedName~JokeService.Tests"